tellery/website/docs/getting-started/production-setup.md

 You can choose `PostgreSQL deployed by Helm` by `--set postgresql.enabled=true` or `External PostgreSQL` by `--set externalPostgresql.host=xxx`, if both are configured, `PostgreSQL deployed by Helm` will be used.

-`PostgreSQL deployed by Helm` is base on [Postgresql Helm Chart](https://artifacthub.io/packages/helm/bitnami/postgresql/10.4.8#parameters), you can see it for more configurations
+`PostgreSQL deployed by Helm` is base on [Postgresql Helm Chart](https://artifacthub.io/packages/helm/bitnami/postgresql/10.4.8#parameters), you can see it for more configurations.

 | Parameter                   | Description                        | Default    |
 | --------------------------- | ---------------------------------- | ---------- |